-Next we cut and measured an equal number of yarn strands.
-The yarn we used was rather expensive for our simple project but it was the one skein I had on hand in a neutral color.
+Next we cut and measured an equal number pieces of yarn, The yarn we used was rather expensive for our simple project but it was the only skein I had on hand in a neutral color.
 I had no current plans for it and wanted to use as many supplies on hand as possible.
-So our horse has “fancy” and “cheap” hair. 😉
+So our horse has “fancy” yarn hair and “cheap” mop hair. 😉

 Then we stuffed the sock tightly with old pillow filling.
 We filled most of the sock but left some empty space at the end to stick the mop handle in.

-To add the hair I threaded the yarn into a large plastic needle we had on hand and poked it the yard through the sock towards the back of the head.
+To add the hair I threaded the yarn into a large plastic needle we had on hand and poked it the yarn through the sock from the middle to heel of the sock.

 I cut 2 quarter circles out of felt to create the ears.
 My first set were too small, so I had to try again.
 It really depends on the size of you sock horse and preference.
 I lightly pinched the felt together while sewing a couple of simple stitches to attach the ears to the head.

-I pushed the end of the mop handle into the sock and after adjusting the stuffing around it, I used a zip tie to attach the sock to the handle.
+I pushed the end of the mop handle into the sock to attach the head.
+After adjusting the stuffing around it, I used a zip tie to attach the sock to the handle.
 I covered the zip tie by adding the handkerchief to the horse.
 That way he is clearly a cowboy horse. 🙂

 I used two pieces of twine to create the horse bridle.
 The first one was tied tightly from the nose to the handle, pulling the nose down a little bit.
 The second piece of twine was attached from the from the bridle to the stick to look like a set of reins.